MrChrisHammond/CodeSignalArcade/README.md

 # CodeSignalArcade

-My solutions to CodeSignalArcade, which I complete for fun in my spare time.
+My solutions to CodeSignalArcade, which I am in the procee of completing for fun in my spare time.